-, a multimedia producer, a digital editor for news and helped manage print-digital newsroom integration in a range of roles during my seven years at The Times, and was on the team that wrote the company's 2014 Innovation Report.
+, a multimedia producer, a digital editor for news and helped manage print-digital newsroom integration in a range of roles over seven years at The Times.
+Before coming to the Times, she worked in public radio at This American Life

-which are run by my former instructor, Rob Rosenthal — the best radio teacher around.I'M A STUDENT, CAN YOU HELP ME?
+which are run by my former instructor, Rob Rosenthal — the best radio teacher around.

-am happy to talk to journalism students to
+Amy is happy to talk to journalism students to